SODA BLONDE play Cyprus Avenue on Sunday 5th of December, with support from Shobsy.

 Early songs sound like a love child of a one night stand between the Weeknd & A-ha intermixed with the live performance and theatrics of Christine and the Queens.

 Already after just a number of live stream performances Shobsy is making waves in industry circles and his debut single due on January 29th is eagerly awaited.

 Previously lead singer in acclaimed Irish band State Lights who enjoyed considerable success including numerous Electric Picnic and Late Late show appearances and AirPlay on international stations like KROQ (US) and Radio X (UK), Shobsy has spent the past 12 months locked away honing his sound and his stagecraft.

 "With powerhouse vocals that rival the enchanting beauty of Freddie Mercury and George Michael, Shobsy writes songs that send your spirits soaring”

 Updated COVID-19 Policy:

-Please note that all ticket holders must produce proof of vaccination (FULLY Valid Covid Vaccine Certificate) upon entry.
+Please note that all ticket holders must produce a FULLY Valid Covid Certificate upon entry.

 Unsure of what criteria constitutes a valid Covid certificate?
 See the link below for ways you can obtain one